hamadaslam/Final-AI-in-Enterprise-test/README.md

-# Final-AI-in-Enterprise-test
+# Final-AI-in-Enterprise-test--
-Final test code
+Final test code--

-About the project:
+About the project:--
-    This is a ML project to classify the type of fish based on the input features. this was hosted in heroku
+    This is a ML project to classify the type of fish based on the input features. this was hosted in heroku--

-Build with:
+Build with:--
-    PYTHON
+    PYTHON,--
-    FLASK
+    FLASK,--
-    HTML
+    HTML,--
-    CSS
+    CSS,--
-    RANDOM FOREST ALGORITHM
+    RANDOM FOREST ALGORITHM...--

- PRE-REQUISITE
+ PRE-REQUISITE--
-        HEROKU ACCOUNT
+        HEROKU ACCOUNT,--
-        GIT HUB ACCOUNT
+        GIT HUB ACCOUNT,
-        and use requirements file to install dependent libraries
+        and use requirements file to install dependent libraries.

  Usage:
-        can be used to determine or classify the type of fish
+        can be used to determine or classify the type of fish,

 License
-        GPL-3
+        GPL-3,

 Contact:
-        1hamadaslam@gmail.com
+        1hamadaslam@gmail.com,
-        +1 289-991-0654
+        +1 289-991-0654,

 Acknowledgments
-        Professor Noopa jagdish
+        Professor Noopa jagdish,

-URL for the live project
+URL for the live project,
         https://final-test-ai-enterprise.herokuapp.com/